Menu Icon

 Sperm can make it past the cervix and uterus to the fallopian tubes in as little as 5-10 minutes.
 There are various myths about sexual positions or post-intercourse practice to improve the chance of conception.
 However, there is no scientific evidence to support that a specific sexual position during intercourse will affect the chance of conceiving. xxxviii Similarly, methods intended to keep semen inside the vagina for prolonged periods (e.g. lying flat or legs held up in the air) will not increase the chance of getting pregnant.xxxix

-How to optimize fertility through lifestyle?
+How to optimize fertility through lifestyle

 Even among individuals in good health, lifestyle factors can have an impact on fertility.
 Consequently, it can be helpful to make certain lifestyle changes to improve overall health and avoid potential fertility problems.
 In women, fertility rates are lower among individuals who are under- or overweight, as well as in those who smoke.
 In terms of the effect of moderate alcohol or caffeine consumption on female fertility, the data is equivocal.xl,xli,xlii,xliii